webpack/webpack-dev-server/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  If this PR introduces a breaking change, please describe the impact and a migration path for existing applications.
+  If this PR introduces a breaking change, please describe the impact and a potential migration path for existing applications.
 -->

 ### Additional Info